amlucas/bop/README.md

 	x[N-1] y[N-1] ...

-the ascii format is assumed to be single precision floating points data.
+The `ascii` format is assumed to be single precision floating points data.
+Th `iascii` format is the ascii version of integer data.

 Installation
 ------------